fgaim/TiQuAD/README.md

 ╰────┴─────────────────┴───────────────────┴────────┴───────┴─────────┴─────────┴────────┴────────╯
 ```

-The experiments on the xlm-roberta-large were added after the paper was published, and it outperforms other models mainly due to it size (parameters), showing a successful transfer capability of fine-tuned multilingual models with minimal or zero exposure to the target language during pre-training.
+The experiments on xlm-roberta-large were added after the paper was published.
+It outperforms other models mainly due to its larger size (parameters), showing successful transfer capability of fine-tuned multilingual models with minimal or zero exposure to the target language during pre-training.

 ## Citation